jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 In the parking lot, standing by the minivan in the weak March sunshine, they faced each other awkwardly.

-"I'll email you," Ethan said.
-"As soon as we get there and my dad sets up the computer."
+"I'll call you," Ethan said.
+"As soon as we get there and my dad sets up the phone."

 "Okay."